 Mentionings of Dead Birds in the Bible

-- -The bible also uses dead birds to speak both of peace or life; for example, when Jesus was born there were 12 signs all throughout Jerusalem–one of which was an east wind driving away snakes (snakes being seen as symbols of evil) while bringing cold weather but still not killing any living thing (dead bird).
+- The bible also uses dead birds to speak both of peace or life; for example, when Jesus was born there were 12 signs all throughout Jerusalem–one of which was an east wind driving away snakes (snakes being seen as symbols of evil, see here the dead snake meaning) while bringing cold weather but still not killing any living thing (dead bird).
 Again in Matthew 24:28, there is mention made again by Jesus.

 Biblical Meaning Of Dead Birds In Dreams